vladbph/cymatix-doc/README.md

 # How to control deduction history

-At some point we need to collect all slots values in the stack to build an aggregative deduction(pizza order), or may be forget whole deduction, because it is self-contained and there is no need to remember it, or go one or more steps back in history when user says "What?" or "Could you repeat it?".
+At some point we need to collect all slots values in the stack to build an aggregative deduction (pizza order), or may be forget whole deduction, because it is self-contained and there is no need to remember it, or go one or more steps back in history when user says "What?" or "Could you repeat it?".
 Or what if user changed their mind and wants to change the value of a slot?
 All of above are pieces of __ToTh__ technology.
 It is done via intent prefixes:
 * ## Intent Prefixes
 ```
 <no prefix> - Normal intent.
 The intent and slots values to be collected in the history
 R$ - Return all collected slots values in the deduction history and clean the history.
 "Return" command.
 F$ - Do not remember this particular deduction in the history - "Deduce and forget" command.
 P$ - One step back command.
 'Can you repeat it please?'
 B$ - Two steps back command.
-'What did you said before that?'
+'What did you say before that?'
 C$ - Change value of a slot.
 "Change" command.
 X$ - Clean previous deduction history and do not save current deduction in it.
 I$ - Clean previous deduction history and save current deduction in it.
 'Tertis' game effect.